 - Clicking on the question mark icon next to each field reveals a short explanation of what to include and in what style (if relevant).

 - When entering author names, ORO will suggest any OU people that seem to be a match.
 Clicking on a name in the list of suggestions will auto-complete the OUCU (OU Computer Username) field, which is necessary for mapping the item to the correct Faculty and School.
+Please ensure the correct OUCU is displayed, as someone else at the OU may share your name.

 - ORO allows you to upload a full-text version of your research.
 This version should be the Author's Accepted Manuscript version and will be made available on an open access basis, but can also be placed under embargo.